theparinikakath/Policy-Assistant-Plugin/README.md

   What is EDR?
   What is the 3rd-party risk policy?

 The system uses a Retrieval-Augmented Generation (RAG) architecture — meaning the chatbot does not rely on the LLM's general knowledge.
-Instead, it retrieves relevant sections directly from approved DPW policy documents and generates an answer grounded strictly in that content.
+Instead, it retrieves relevant sections directly from approved policy documents and generates an answer grounded strictly in that content.